St Wolfgang holidays

 Summer lifts

 Jump onto the Schafberg mountain cog railway to admire the excellent scenery.
-There’s an ascent every hour and it takes 45 minutes to get to the top – plenty of time to relax and enjoy the ride.
 In nearby St Gilgen, you can take the cable car up to the summit of the Zwolferhorn mountain for stunning views of Wolfgangsee and the surrounding areas.
 There's also a chairlift which runs out of Bad Ischl.

 Trains